 On the final day, the team will get up and have breakfast.
 They will break camp and then make their way back to Bellingham.
 From there, the students will say good-bye to one another and head home.

-NOTE: This course may be combined with the Leaders of Tomorrow program to extend to 12 or 17 days and cover Mountaineering and alpine rock climbing.
-Inquire with a program coordinator for details.
+NOTE: This course may be combined with the Leaders of Tomorrow program to extend to 13 days to cover mountaineering and alpine rock climbing.

 Inclusions and Exclusions

-• Transportation from the Seattle Airport to Bellingham or Transportaiton from the Bellingham Airport to AAI's Headquarters.
+Transportation from the Bellingham Airport or the Bus Station in Bellingham to AAI's Headquarters.

-Excluded from the price is travel to the Seattle or Bellingham Airport, personal equipment/clothing, and guide gratuities.
+Excluded from the price is travel to Bellingham, personal equipment/clothing, and guide gratuities.

 Program Finder